CaymanFreeman/Tumult/README.md

 ## Overview

-Tumult is a client-server chatting application meant to demonstrate (and for me to learn) the utility of Python sockets.
-Tumult is not built to be used in a real environment.
-The basic functionality is that a client can connect to a running server and send messages to it.
-Each time a server receives a message from a client, it broadcasts that message to every client, where each client will then render it in the GUI.
+Tumult is a client-server chatting application designed to demonstrate (and for me to learn) the utility of Python sockets.
+Tumult is not intended for use in a real environment.
+The basic functionality allows a client to connect to a running server and send messages.
+Each time the server receives a message from a client, it broadcasts that message to every connected client, where each client renders it in the GUI.

 ## Download